oAI Logo

 Command Description

-/mcp enable Start MCP server for file and database access
+/mcp on Start MCP server for file and database access

 /mcp status Show comprehensive status (mode, folders, databases, stats)